Central Connecticut State University: Facilities

 Facilities include 10 academic halls, the Student Center, the Burritt Library, and numerous laboratories.
 Computer labs are available throughout campus, the largest of which is located in Marcus White Hall.
-Dining facilities are located in Memorial Hall Hilltop Dining Center and the Student Center.
+Dining facilities are located in Memorial Hall, Hilltop Dining Center, and the Student Center.
 Additional computers and laboratories are spread across all of the academic halls.
 Welte Hall, Maloney Hall, and the Student Center function as large gathering areas for events, music performances, and theater productions.
-Welte contains the main auditorium and Kaiser Hall houses the main gymnasium, and houses an Olympic-size pool.
-Fitness classes are freely available to students in Memorial Hall and fitness equipment is provided in four locations across campus through RECentral.
+Welte contains the main auditorium, and Kaiser Hall houses the main gymnasium, and houses an Olympic-size pool.
+Fitness classes are freely available to students in Memorial Hall, and fitness equipment is provided in four locations across campus through RECentral.

 Administrative offices, including Admissions, the Registrar, and Financial Aid are located in Davidson Hall.
 New building projects have expanded liberal arts classroom space and made significant upgrades to all sports facilities.

 Residence halls and commuters

-Residence halls can accommodate up to 2,500 students in nine residence halls in two quads, which are split between the north and south ends of campus.
+Residence halls can accommodate up to 2,500 students in ten residence halls in two quads, which are split between the north and south ends of campus.

 Recent projects

 A new eight-story residence hall (Mid Campus Residence Hall) opened for occupancy in the Fall of 2015.
 The $82 million dorm features "suite" style rooms, in addition to a 2,000 square foot fitness facility, a kitchen on each floor, and a server kitchen and main lounge with a fireplace on the main floor.
 The Office of Residence Life is located on the first floor of the new facility.

-During the past several years, the new $37-million Social Sciences Hall, 4,300-square-foot Bichum Engineering Laboratory, and 12,500-square-foot Campus Police Station opened.
+By 2015, a new $37-million Social Sciences Hall, 4,300-square-foot Bichum Engineering Laboratory, and 12,500-square-foot Campus Police Station opened.
 In 2011, the first floor of the Elihu Burritt Library was renovated to create a new common area with seating, couches, computers, and food vendors.
 Arute Field and its adjacent practice and baseball fields also underwent extensive construction and renovation from 2010 through the present, including new football, soccer, track, and practice field turf.
 New football, track, and soccer stadium seating were added, as well as construction on the Balf–Savin baseball field.